ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	==a. connects an on-premises software appliance with cloud-based storage== to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure. ==You can use the service to store data in the AWS Cloud for scalable and cost-effective storage that helps maintain data security.==
 	b. ==is used only for creating a backup of data from your on-premises server== **AWS Storage Gateway - Cached Volumes:** data is stored in AWS S3 and you retain a copy of frequently accessed data subsets locally in your on-premises network.
 Cached volumes offer substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
 You also retain low-latency access to your frequently accessed data.
+	**AWS Storage Gateway - Stored Volumes:** are used if you need low-latency access to your entire dataset.

 <img src="Definations.assets/aws-storage-gateway-stored-diagram.png" alt="img"  />